 A long weekend break in one of the Spain’s iconic cities might be fun but it won’t tell you anything you need to know about Spain!
 I grew up in Spain, living here for 17 years, and yet knew nothing about the country as a whole other than what I had learnt in history lessons at school.
-That is why I decided to head out on a 4,000 km Spanish road trip on my last visit.
+That is why I decided to head out on a 4,000 km Spanish road trip on my last visit and wanted to share you with you what I learned about driving in Spain!

 Map of Spain under a magnifying glass such a great country for a road trip